I’ve been using Peloton for over two years, however, I only recently started to link them with other third-party apps like Strava or Garmin.

 In this article, you will learn how to link Peloton to Strava (including peloton digital) as well as some of the cool things I’ve been doing with the Strava app to track my Peloton workouts.

-What Is Strava?
+What is Strava?

-As a whole, Strava is an American internet service that combines an activity tracker for running, cycling, and swimming together with the social network features.
-It’s been created for people not only to track their workout history but also to share their stats with their friends.
+This app has been created for people not only to track their workout history but also to share their stats with their friends.

 One cool thing I like about the Starva is it can be synced with a wide variety of GSP devices like Whoop, Fitbit, or Garmin smartwatches.
 It can also be integrated with third-party apps like Peloton, MyFitnessPal, and TrainerRoad.

 Here is the list of the apps that work together with Strava.